 - An error was detected.

-command from Sixth Edition (V6) UNIX requires :
+The goto command from Version 6 (V6) UNIX requires : to be the

 first character on the labelled line.
 Otherwise, the label cannot be found.

-labelled lines to be indented so that complex command files might be
+allows labelled lines to be indented so that complex command files might be

 /usr/source/s1/goto.c.
-Presumably, Ken Thompson of Bell Labs wrote it.
+It was written by Ken Thompson of Bell Labs.
 Jeffrey